Frequently

 Where

-can I get a copy of the 2012 Century Farm program and directory?
+can I get a copy of the 2016 Century Farm directory?

-Copies of the directory were mailed out after the reunion.
+Copies of the directory were give out at the reunion.
 We do have some leftover copies.
 If

 mail your request to the Century